alex-s168/vs2-doc/ship_attachments.md

 # Ship Attachments
 Ship attachments are used to store data in a ship.

-VS2 currently uses jackson to serialize and deserialize ship attachments.
+VS2 currently uses Jackson to serialize and deserialize ship attachments.

+The attached class will be stored in the ship in the world.
+This means that when the ship is loaded, your class will be deserialized.

 Ship attachments need to be classes with a default constructor without arguments.